Hurwa134/Hurwa134.github.io/ResearchQuestions.md

 I started to think about ways that music is spiritual and how to signify it visually.
 I envisioned making something like stained glass windows which show colors and patterns (maybe Buddhist mandalas) that change according to different notes or styles of music.
 I took notes after listening to an acoustic guitar meditation and these were my thoughts:

+** Mood awareness:**

-## Mood awareness: I feel like the music helped me feel more aware of my current mood/state of emotion.
+I feel like the music helped me feel more aware of my current mood/state of emotion.
 I thought about how this was enhanced through meditating to music.

+** Hand movements/finger painting:**

-## Hand movements/finger painting: for some reason I thought about how you could interact with something that shows colors/visual patterns to different music but which you control as if you are finger-painting, with your hand movements.
+For some reason I thought about how you could interact with something that shows colors/visual patterns to different music but which you control as if you are finger-painting, with your hand movements.

+** Color and sound:**

-## Color and sound: How do they effect emotions and mood/memory?
+How do they effect emotions and mood/memory?

+** Idea **

 I haven’t done yoga or painted to different music but I am curious to see how creative work is different as effected by different styles of music, beats per minute, or having done yoga to different music prior to painting/etc.